Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Add clear homepage links to the brand’s official social profiles where they exist.
+Add clear homepage links to the brand’s major social profiles.

 What we saw